-The current recovery plan comprises five actions that combine on-ground management of probable threatening processes with monitoring and research to refine our knowledge and further target management and plan the establishment of secure populations through translocation.
+The current recovery plan comprises five actions that combine on-ground management of probable threatening processes with monitoring and research to refine our knowledge and further target management.
 Due to the unpredictable nature of the boom-and-bust population cycle of central rock-rats, the timing of the actions must be more flexible than the tables of annual costings imply.
-However, the on-ground management actions (1 and 2) need to be implemented as soon as possible.
+However, the on-ground management actions (1 and 2) need to be implemented as soon as possible (see Appendix 6 - Risk framework assessment).

-- 1. Investigate the impacts of fine-scale fire on core central rock-rat populations. - 2.
-Undertake experimental management of feral cats around core central rock-rat populations and measure response through changes in occupancy.

-- 3. Determine global area of occupancy and monitor subsequent changes in occupancy of the central rock-rat in core refuge habitat. - 4.
-Investigate the spatial ecology of central rock-rats and feral cats in core refuge areas. - Comprehensively assess the options for translocation and interim captive breeding and the associated risks (conservation, social, financial) for all options.
+- 1. Investigate the impacts of fine-scale fire on core central rock-rat populations - 2.
+Undertake experimental management of feral cats around core central rock-rat populations and measure response through changes in occupancy. - 3.
+Determine global area of occupancy and monitor subsequent changes in occupancy of the central rock-rat in core refuge habitat. - 4.
+Investigate the spatial ecology of central rock-rats and feral cats in core refuge areas.